n3uromanc3r/hydra/README.md

 - Theming (TODO)
 - Stream via WebRTC (TODO)
 - Extensible
+- Free/Libre Open Source Software

 ## User Guide
 Coming soon.
 There's still some work to do to add a built-in help system, and to add a few roadmap features which will need documenting.

 ## Extending - Create New Renderers
-Coming soon.
-There's still some work to do to make the renderers inject their own markup, which will decouple the HTML from the standalone rendering component.
-Once this is done, then a guide to building bolt-on renderers will be added.
+Coming soon.  ~There's still some work to do to make the renderers inject their own markup, which will decouple the HTML from the standalone rendering component.
+Once this is done, then a guide to building bolt-on renderers will be added.~ Renderers now inject their own markup!..
+Guide on its way!

 ---
 Ⓐ 🄯